CCEG1.

 The German Shepherd is certainly not for everyone if you haven’t the time or interest to train or give a lot of time to this breed look at something easier to manage.

-I'm a member of The British Institute of Professional Dog Trainers - Accredited member at advance level with Kennel Club Scheme for Instructors in Dog Training and Behaviour & the National Association of Dog Obedience Instructors.
-My aim is always to offer a sensible, realistic approach to help others train their dog.
+My aim was always to offer a sensible, realistic approach to help others train their dog.
 I believe that each dog is as different as we are in character, temperament, and willingness to learn even within a single litter of pups many different personalities can be observed.
-Because of this I continue to update and revise my methods and increase my knowledge to offer the best help and advice I can while always remembering that the only 'experts' on dogs - are - dogs!
+Because of this I continue to update and revise my methods and increase my knowledge to offer the best help and advice I can while always remembering that as Roy Hunter said the only 'experts' on dogs are - dogs!

 The statements on this website are in the main just my opinion and you may not agree with them, please just respect my opinion as I will yours, by exchanging ideas we learn.